Distance: 38-mile loop with out and back spur

 At East Peak you’ll find a nice bathroom, water, a Visitor Center which may or may not be open, one picnic table, a lookout (locked up) on the actual summit just above you that’s reached via a surprisingly nasty footpath (but hike it anyway), and a paved circular path around the base of the lookout that’s closed to bikes (but walk it anyway).
 Take time to let what you’re seeing sink in.
 It’s one of the best views on earth.

 You are now about to begin one of the great descents on the west coast—11 miles of mostly uninterrupted, glassy-smooth, perfectly slalomed and banked curves, sweet 20-35-mph stuff.
 I ache to think of it.
 This stretch is why you don’t want to ride this route clockwise and or as an out-and-back from Fairfax.
 It’s a very busy auto route, but as I said, assuming you’re riding it before 3 pm, almost all the traffic is going the other way, north, up the mountain or up the coast.
 The last time I did it, it was 2 pm on a beautiful fall Saturday, and I met one car—one—going my direction in those 11 miles.

 Ride from the summit back to Rock Springs and go straight ahead onto Pantoll Rd. at the Y. This is a busy leg for cars, so try to catch a lull in the traffic so you don’t get stuck behind some slow-moving vehicle.
 Pantoll ends at Panoramic Highway, where you go L. Now you will need a map or a Garmin.
 You’re going to get an back-door introduction to the great Marin communities—Mill Valley, Larkspur, Kentfield, Ross, San Anselmo, and Fairfax.
-There’s a reason why two-bedroom cottages in these places cost over a $1,000,000.
+There’s a reason why two-bedroom cottages in these places cost millions.
 It’s because these places are dang cool.